|Nutrition Facts (per serving)|

 Jezebel sauce is a sweet and spicy sauce with some sharpness and heat from the horseradish and mustard powder.
 The sauce makes an excellent condiment to serve over a block of cream cheese or along with a ham or pork roast meal.
 Jezebel sauce also makes a tasty burger topping as well.
 Make it a day in advance for the best flavor.
-See the serving suggestions and variations below the recipe for more ideas.
+For more ideas, try even more serving suggestions and variations on how to use this tasty sauce.

 The origin of Jezebel sauce isn't clear, but it might have come from the gulf coast (Mississippi, Alabama, Florida, Louisiana, Texas).
 Recipes can be found in numerous cookbooks dating as far back as the 1950s, and you'll find it on many restaurant menus.
 The sauce probably gets its name from the "wicked" heat.

-Change it up slightly with some hot pepper jelly or diced canned mild chiles or jalapeno peppers.
+For another variation, change it up slightly with some hot pepper jelly or diced canned mild chiles or jalapeño peppers.
 Minced ginger is another possible flavor variation.
 Look for the pineapple preserves and apple jelly in cheese shops, gourmet grocery stores, on online retailers.
 Or, find a friend who makes their own preserves and jellies and snag a jar or two.

 - Jezebel sauce and cream cheese is a very popular appetizer in the South.
 Spoon the sauce over a block of cream cheese and serve with crackers or sturdy chips.
 It's an easy preparation and your friends and family will love it!

 - Use the sauce as a dip for chicken wings or tenders.
-I think it would make an excellent sauce with cocktail hot dogs or little smokies.
+It would also make an excellent sauce with cocktail hot dogs or little smokies.

 - Use the sauce to top canapes.